 As image bearers, we are invited to join with God in a magnificent enterprise of repairing and bridging the connective tissues that unravels shalom.
 This goes beyond mere patch work, but is actually the very incarnation of love.
 Serene Jones, President of Union Theological Seminary explains, “Justice is what love looks like when it takes social form.”
 This is how we manifest true shalom.

-Unfortunately, because we see, read, watch, tweet and participate in the unraveling of shalom every day, its torn seams have become common place and we have the very foreseeable potential of becoming desensitized to suffering and pain that are not our own.
+Unfortunately, because we see, read, watch, tweet, and participate in the unraveling of shalom every day, its torn seams have become commonplace, and we have the very foreseeable potential of becoming desensitized to suffering and pain that are not our own.
 We don’t connect to Michael Brown’s parent as a mother who is mourning the loss of her son.
-We don’t connect to Ferguson as a community in the throes of anguish & sorrow.
+We don’t connect to Ferguson as a community in the throes of anguish and sorrow.